itmaybejj/editoria11y-wp/readme.txt

 * Add hooks for modifying CSV exports.

 == Upgrade Notice ==

+= 3.0.1 =
+Adds column for whether an alert was found in the content area of the page.

 = 3.0.0 =
 The database upgrades itself the first time an administrator visits each site's dashboard; dismissal records are re-keyed by a background job (a progress notice shows until it finishes).
 On multisite, each site upgrades on its own first admin visit.
 Supporters switching to the CSA build: network-activate it (the free build deactivates automatically), then activate your license under Network Admin, Settings, Editoria11y License.